irsbugs/cmrt/backup_of_crivcrm.md

 2667 directories, 14698 files
 ```
+TODO:
-TODO: Extraact the Verson from the zipped file.
+Extract the Verson from the zipped file.
+Get the other files before backup from uploads /srv/www/wordpress/wp-content/uploads/civicrm